EQI Research Areas

 Exploring Quantum Spin Dynamics and Magnon Condensation in Rare Earth Magnetic Oxides.

-PI: Ilya Krivorotov UCI
+PI: Ilya Krivorotov UC Irvine

-The Krivorotov group studies relativistic quantum phenomena of spin-orbit torques in ferro- and ferromagnetic rare earth oxides such as Y3Fe5O12 (yttrium iron garnet or YIG) and LaxSr1-xMnO3 (LSMO), as well as Bose-Einstein condensation of magnons in these materials.
+The Krivorotov group studies relativistic quantum phenomena of spin-orbit torques in ferro- and ferrimagnetic rare earth oxides such as Y3Fe5O12 (yttrium iron garnet or YIG) and LaxSr1-xMnO3 (LSMO), as well as Bose-Einstein condensation of magnons in these materials.

 Quantum Acoustics in Diamond with SiV Center